-- (1) The committee may: - (a) establish the steering committee or other special committees as subcommittees to assist the committee to exercise the committee's functions, and - (b) appoint 1 or more members of the party to be the members of the subcommittee. - (2) The committee may delegate to the steering committee or other special committees the exercise of the committee's functions specified in the instrument, other than: - (a) this power of delegation, or - (b) a duty imposed on the executive committee by the Act or another law.
+- (1) The committee may: - (a) establish 1 or more subcommittees to assist the committee to exercise the committee's functions, and - (b) appoint 1 or more members of the association to be the members of the subcommittee. - (2) The committee may delegate to the subcommittee the exercise of the committee's functions specified in the instrument, other than: - (a) this power of delegation, or - (b) a duty imposed on the committee by the Act or another law.